JKniaaa/SC1015-Mini-Project/README.md

 **1. Binary Classification:**

     a.
-The dataset was split into Train and Test by ratio of 7:3.
+The dataset was split into Train and Test by ratio of 8:2.

     b.
 Binary Tree model was created with max depth of 4.

     c.
 Upsampling was done to increase accuracy of prediction.

     c.
 Analysis of Train data:
-      - Accuracy: 77.65%
+      - Accuracy: 77.78%
-      - False Positive Rate (FPR): 14.69%
+      - False Positive Rate (FPR): 19.44%
-      - False Negative Rate (FNR): 29.91%
+      - False Negative Rate (FNR): 25.21%

     d.
 Analysis of Test data:
-      - Accuracy: 73.77%
+      - Accuracy: 72.95%
-      - False Positive Rate (FPR): 22.58%
+      - False Positive Rate (FPR): 21.15%
-      - False Negative Rate (FNR): 30.00%
+      - False Negative Rate (FNR): 31.43%

 **2. Random Forest:**

     a.
-The dataset was split into Train and Test by ratio of 7:3.
+The dataset was split into Train and Test by ratio of 8:2.

     b.
 300 decision trees with depth 5 (chosen via hyper-paramater tuning using Cross-Validation (CV), using accuracy as the scoring parameter)

     c.
 Analysis of Train data:
-      - Accuracy: 73.88%
+      - Accuracy: 75.51%
-      - False Positive Rate (FPR): 22.60%
+      - False Positive Rate (FPR): 19.84%
       - False Negative Rate (FNR): 29.49%

     d.
 Analysis of Test data:
-      - Accuracy: 71.58%
+      - Accuracy: 81.97%
-      - False Positive Rate (FPR): 26.04%
+      - False Positive Rate (FPR): 17.31%
-      - False Negative Rate (FNR): 31.03%
+      - False Negative Rate (FNR): 18.57%

-**3. Binary Classification:**
+**3. Logistic Regression:**